.png)

 “Yeah, it’s been a little while.
 Can I make you something to drink?
 We have just about every libation imaginable.
 I even have fancy umbrellas for the piña coladas.
 If you get a nonalcoholic one, then I can ring it up as a kid’s drink and give you a few extra umbrellas.”
 Nervous laughter trickled out of me.

 “Reef–” A slightly pleading tone colored her voice.
-No, she knew I didn’t want to talk about our history.
+No, we weren’t going to talk about it.
 It had been two decades, and she still had my heart on a silver platter.

 Her hand slid across the bar top toward me, and then quickly retreated.
 An ache pierced me as I saw her hand pull back.
 Her delicate fingers resting safely on their side of the counter.
 Would she try to cross over the imaginary line again?